 First, locate your pelvic floor muscles by trying to stop urinating mid-stream.
 Make sure you don’t tense the muscles in your buttocks, thighs or abdomen, and try not to hold your breath.
 If you succeed in stopping or slowing down that flow – congratulations – you’ve found your pelvic floor muscles!
 (Note – once you have located your pelvic floor muscles, don't continue to stop urinating mid-stream, as this can lead to further health issues.)

-Contract your pelvic floor muscles for five seconds, then fully relax for a count of three.
-Repeat this combination ten times, and complete this set three times per day.
-Note – once you have located your pelvic floor muscles, do not continue to stop urinating mid-stream, as this can lead to further health issues.
+To do kegels, contract your pelvic floor muscles for three seconds, then fully relax for a count of three.
+Repeat this combination ten times, then complete the set of ten, at least three times a day.

-Commit to doing these kegel exercises regularly, and after 3-6 weeks, you should notice an incontinence-improvement.
-If not – see your doctor or health professional, as they may be able to help you locate the exact area you need to be focusing on.
+As with any exercise or lifestyle change, you probably won't experience instantaneous results, but after three to six weeks you should notice an improvement in your bladder control.
+If not – see your doctor, physio or health professional, who may be able to help you locate the exact area you need to be focusing on.